mindofai/mindofai.github.io/_posts/2019-06-03-Building a Real-Time Chat App With SignalR and Xamarin.md

 Transports to WebSockets, Server-Sent Events, and Long-Polling.

-##SignalR SDKs
+## SignalR SDKs

 You have SDKs for both the hub itself and the client.

-So for the hub, you can always use ASP.NET Core and SignalR library is readily available for you.
+For the hub, you can always use ASP.NET Core and SignalR library is readily available for you.
 You can just use the Microsoft.AspNetCore.SignalR namespace and it’s good to go.
 There’s also this Azure SignalR Service, but we're not gonna discuss it here.

 For the client, you can connect, send and receive thru an SDK.
 Which is available not only for .NET, but also for JavaScript/Typescript, and Java.

-##Trying it out!
+## Trying it out!

-###Creating the Hub
+### Creating the Hub

 So, the hub is basically the backend service where your user subscribes, listens, and sends messages/data.
 To build this, all you need to do is to create a new ASP.NET Core Web App.
 Then you just have to include the SignalR namespace to use it in your code:

 using Microsoft.AspNetCore.SignalR;